 Immanuel has a strong staff who seem eager for leadership and are already functioning as a healthy team.
 More than that, Immanuel’s people have a heart for missions and service and they truly want to reach Lexington for Christ.
 Immanuel has a great mix of seniors and youth, and I look forward to learning how to bridge the multi-generational gap for more effective ministry.

-Although Immanuel is considerably smaller than my current church, I have never seen a church with more potential!
+Although Immanuel’s weekly attendance is considerably smaller than my current church, I have never seen a church with more potential!

 A couple weeks ago, I shared with the church I planted, Grace Community Church, that I was resigning.
-(You can watch that video HERE.)
 Leaving Grace is one of the hardest decisions Cheryl and I have ever made and it will always hold a piece of my heart.
 Grace started with 11 core families and a staff of 3 in our living room about 7 years ago.
-We’ve seen God do extraordinary things, now averaging over 2,500 in our worship experiences each week.
+We’ve seen God do extraordinary things, now averaging over 2,600 in our worship experiences each week.

 Grace is in good shape for the future.
 I don’t believe I would sense God releasing me otherwise.
-In the providence of God, I recruited a partner in this, my second, church plant.
-Chad Rowland is fully equipped to lead without me.
+In the providence of God, I recruited a partner in this, my second, church plant, but the church was never built around a person.
+It is fully equipped to lead without me.
 The staff, who are some of our best friends in ministry, is strong and the team dynamics are extremely healthy.
 The best days are ahead for Grace.